-We want you to have a decent, safe home, and have a place that your proud to call home.
+We want you to have a decent, safe home, and have a place that you’re proud to call home.

 Condensation happens when excess moisture in the air meets a cold surface and turns into water droplets.
 Everyday things like cooking, cleaning, showering, bathing and breathing produce excess moisture in our homes.
 Condensation is more likely to occur in winter; this is because surfaces like windows and walls are colder and there is more moist, warm air inside our homes.